-I am going to share my knowledge and my experience about fret buzz causes and repair being a guitar player and a guitar technician.
+I am going to share my knowledge and my experience about fret buzz causes and repair being a guitar player and a guitar technician for more than 17 years.

 What Causes Guitar Fret Buzz, What Is The Repair Needed?